statisticalbiotechnology/cb2030/qa/supervisedlearning.md

 1. Noble mention the problem of the curse of dimensionality which menas that you could actually separate any given data but it would yield many more possible solutions and it will get harder to get the right solution, which I guess means that the problem of accuratly divide datapoints with a hyperplane still persists?
     > Yes, the  curse of dimensionality is just a description of a problem, the name offers no solution in itself.

+1. Are there any other ways to tackle the "curse of dimensionality" except those mentioned in the article with cross-validtion and beginning with Simple SVM and experimenting with standard kernel functions?
+  > You can always redisign your problem so that it becomes a lower-dimension problem.

 ## Overfitting and separation of test sets

-2. Given a dataset which percentage of it would it be used for training and which for testing?
+2. * Given a dataset which percentage of it would it be used for training and which for testing?
 Are the bins showed in the presentation the same size?
 Is there a golden rule of how the dataset would be seperated?
-1. What is a suitable ratio of data points in a training set to data points in a testing set?
+  * What is a suitable ratio of data points in a training set to data points in a testing set?
 How are the data points for the different sets chosen from the data?
   > There is no rule.
 I often use 70/30.

 1. Overfitting as I understand it is that your delimiter between two classes is two specific and cannot be generalized; is this correct?
     > When you overfit, you learn how to make accurate predictions on the dataset you trained on but you are unable to make predictions on novel data.

 1. Does overfitting only occur when projecting data to higher dimensions?
-      > No yo can easily think of a scenario where you overfit in one dimension.
+      > No, you can easily think of a scenario where you overfit in one dimension.
 Say that you collect two patient, one with lung-cancer that does not smoke, and anotherone without lung cancer that smokes 30 cigarettes a day.
 A lung cancer classifier that takes the number of smoked cigarettes a day as an input, with the decission boundary of 15 cigaretes a day, would perfectlyt separate the training data, but might not be very valuable in the clinic.

 1. Is the only countermeasure to overfitting the choice of a better Kernel, or is there something else you can do?
   >  More training data, less noicy data, less complex architectures (i.e. kernels) and more regularization of the classifier reduces overfitting problems.

 1. The Kernel function selection is based on trial and error.
 And as we know, trial and error based exploration of data can be misleading at times.
 Could that be a problem here, when working with the prediction.
 Even though we know that the data is pre-classified and annotated and the kernel function based selection is based on this annotated data, but is there any chance of it giving a misleading separation or an artifact completely?
   > This situation should be detected in the testig stage of the classifier